Contact structures, deformations and taut foliations: Deformations of Reebless foliations on Seifert manifolds

 With the aid of the normal form described above it is now a simple matter to show the following. \begin{thm} Let $\xi$ be a universally tight contact structure on a Seifert fibered space $M$ with $t(\xi) \geq 0$ and assume that $M$ is not very small.
 Then $\xi$ is a deformation of a Reebless foliation. \end{thm} \begin{proof}

 First assume that $M$ is not a torus bundle with finite order monodromy.
 Then by Theorem \ref{Massot_normal_gen} we may assume after a suitable isotopy that $\xi$ is horizontal away from a finite collection of tori $T = \sqcup_{i=1}^N \ T_i$ where $\xi$ is vertical.
 Now let $\mathcal{F}$ be any foliation which has the incompressible tori $T_i$ as closed leaves and is horizontal otherwise.
-We also require that the sign of the intersection of any fiber with $\mathcal{F}$ agrees with that of $\xi$ on $M \setminus T$.
+We also require that the sign of the intersection of any fiber with $\mathcal{F}$ agrees with that of $\xi$ on $M \setminus T$ and that the holonomies around curves on either side of the images of each $T_i$ in the base orbifold $B$ of $M$ are rational rotations.
 Such foliations can easily be constructed by taking any horizontal foliation on the components of $M \setminus T$ that has the correct co-orientation and then spiralling into the torus leaves.
 Note that all torus leaves are incompressible so that $\mathcal{F}$ is Reebless.

 We first thicken the foliation near each torus leaf by inserting a stack of torus leaves $T_i \times[-1,1]$.
-The resulting foliation can be deformed as in the proof of Theorem \ref{negative_pert1} to obtain a transitive confoliation $\xi'$ which is contact on $N_i = T_i \times[-\frac{1}{4},\frac{1}{4}]$.
+The resulting foliation can be deformed as in Case 3b in the proof of Theorem \ref{negative_pert1} to obtain a transitive confoliation $\xi'$ which is contact on $N_i = T_i \times[-\frac{1}{4},\frac{1}{4}]$.
 On $N_i$ this deformation is given by the explicit formula

 Here $z$ denotes the normal coordinate and $f$ is a monotone non-decreasing function such that